 We design, manufacture and market high-performance, embedded systems and software.
-The primary areas of business for the Company are defense electronics, which includes radar, signals intelligence, sonar, smart weapons, and imagery applications; imaging and visualization solutions, which includes life sciences (medical diagnostic imaging and biotechnology), geosciences (oil and gas exploration), and simulation applications; commercial OEM, which includes semiconductor test inspection, reticle inspection, mask writing, and telecommunications test applications.
+Our primary areas of business are defense electronics, which includes radar, signals intelligence, sonar, smart weapons, and imagery applications; imaging and visualization solutions, which includes life sciences (medical diagnostic imaging and biotechnology), geosciences (oil and gas exploration), and simulation applications; and commercial OEM solutions, which includes semiconductor test inspection, reticle inspection, mask writing, and telecommunications test applications.

-A majority of our revenues have been generated from sales in the defense electronics business (DEG), Imaging and visualization solutions (IVS) and commercial OEM business (OSG) which comprised our three operating segments.
-Our remaining revenues were derived from our fiscal 2005 acquisition of MCI, which has become our fourth operating segment (MCG) and primarily generates revenues from sales in the telecommunications market.
+A majority of our revenues have been generated from sales in the defense electronics business (DEG), imaging and visualization solutions (IVS) and commercial OEM solutions business (OSG), which comprise three of our operating segments.
+Our remaining revenues were derived from our fiscal 2005 acquisition of Momentum Computer, Inc. (MCI), which has become our fourth operating segment (MCG) and primarily generates revenues from sales in the telecommunications market.

-DEG delivers commercial off the shelf (COTS) products that adhere to industry standard technology and meet stringent packaging and cooling requirements of fielded systems for use in signal processing applications.
+DEG delivers commercial off-the-shelf (COTS) products that adhere to industry standard technology and meet stringent packaging and cooling requirements of fielded systems for use in signal processing applications.
 Our activities in this area have focused on the proof of concept, development and deployment of advanced military applications in radar, sonar and airborne surveillance.

-IVS is a global supplier and single source for high performance sensor data processing and integrated state of the art reconstruction software in medical and other end markets.
-For example, our hardware and software solutions are embedded in life sciences applications which include magnetic resonance imaging (MRI), computed tomography (CT), positron emission tomography (PET), and digital X-ray machines.
+IVS is a global supplier and single source for high performance sensor data processing and integrated state-of-the-art reconstruction software in medical and other end markets.
+For example, our hardware and software solutions are embedded in life sciences applications that include magnetic resonance imaging (MRI), positron emission tomography (PET), and digital X-ray machines.